-The best theme parks in England will be opening up soon!
-Let’s take a look at which ones have the best rides, rollercoasters and all round experience.
+The best theme parks in England are open!
+Let’s take a look at which ones have the best rides, rollercoasters and all round experience for a great day out.

 Each theme park in England offers its own unique attractions to draw you in, from live festivals to bizarre rides and colourful playgrounds for children.
 Of course, not all of England’s theme parks were created equal, or for everyone.